Sonatype Nexus : NXRM

 rewrite-target: /nexus/$2

-Fixes redirects (e.g., when Nexus sends aLocation: /nexus/foo
+Fixes redirects (e.g., when Nexus sends aLocation: /nexus/fooheader, it’s rewritten to/foo).

 3. Verify Nexus Pod & Service